First Year Housing: Frequently Asked Questions

 When do I find out where I'll live?

-You will receive your room and roommate assignment in early July, as long as you submit your application in a timely manner.
+You will receive your room and roommate assignment in early July, as long as you submit your application by the deadline.

 Do I have to live on-Grounds?

-If you believe your circumstances qualify you for consideration to live
+If you believe your extraordinary circumstances (such as being non-traditionally aged or being a parent) qualify you for consideration to live

 off-Grounds, please send your request to email@example.com